About Trine Opsahl

 Trine Opsahl is a composer, harpist and harp therapist living in Denmark, Europe.

-Trine has issued three solo albums and two harp/cello duo albums with her daughter Josefine Opsahl.
+Trine has issued four solo albums and three harp/cello duo albums with her daughter Josefine Opsahl.
 The albums are distributed in Europe, USA and Asia and are available as physical copies through distributors and as downloads and streaming audio.

-Trine’s music has been awarded with a ROUNDGLASS MUSIC AWARD FOR A BETTER WORLD 2018, three silver medal from Global Music Awards and has been nominated for a number of Zone Music Reporter awards.
+Trine’s music has been awarded a ROUNDGLASS MUSIC AWARD FOR A BETTER WORLD 2018, three silver medal from Global Music Awards and has been nominated for a number of Zone Music Reporter awards in the USA.

 Trine is a pioneer of harp therapy in Denmark and works as a harp therapist at two hospices playing for the terminally ill and their relatives.
 She is a Certified Therapeutic Harp Practitioner (CTHP) from the International Harp Therapy Programme.